adelstiti/ichri/README.md

-# SPA-PUREJS
+# ichri

 A simple react app for shopping clothes | Initial Part of navigation

 This project was developed to improve knowledge in React.js

-Check out the demo : [https://adelstiti.github.io/ichri/](https://adelstiti.github.io/ichri/)
+Check out the demo : [https://adelstiti.github.io/ichri](https://adelstiti.github.io/ichri)

 You can read more about me on: [LinkedIn](https://www.linkedin.com/in/adel-stiti-9ba760158/).